wal-z1/JOURNEY/readme.md

+# HTML, JS & CSS Learning Repository

-this is a repo for leaning html js and css
+This is a repository for learning and practicing web development fundamentals:

+- HTML
+- JavaScript
+- CSS

+## Purpose

+This repo contains my practice files, small projects, and experiments as I learn web development.